 As at April 1, 2013, Exploration Plans and Permits are now required for some early exploration activities by Ontario Mining Act regulations.
 The requirement of a Plan or Permit is dependent on the activity being completed.
 Gowest holds an active Exploration Permit (PR-13-10072, expiry 28/03/2016) for any future exploration diamond drilling activities on the Bradshaw Project.
+Neil M. Gow has been advised by Gowest that there are no aboriginal issues that would be expected to delay the project at this time

-The authors are not aware of any significant factors and risks that may affect access, title, or the right or ability to perform work on the property.
+Mr. Gow is not aware of any significant factors and risks that may affect access, title, or the right or ability to perform work on the property.